mynamegabe/May-CTF-Writeups/Web/Cookie Jar/README.md

 - N/A

 ### Analysis
-Website is a simple username input page<br />
+Website is a simple username input page.<br />
-The challenge name suggests that the challenge is related to the cookies<br />
+The challenge name suggests that the challenge is related to the cookies.<br />
-The Flag tab is inaccessible
+The Flag tab is inaccessible.

 ### Solution
 1. Enter a random username